Starraider/devTypo3ddev/README.md

 ### First deployment

-Before the first deployment, you must enter your beta server and live server credentials in the deployer.php file.
+Before the first deployment, you must enter your beta-server and live-server credentials in the deployer.php file.

 First deployment will fail, because you have to edit the .env file, which is automatically generated during the first deployment at the shared folder.

-On the beta server edit the .env file to:
+On the beta-server edit the .env file to:

     TYPO3_CONTEXT="Development//Beta"
     INSTANCE="beta"
-    And fill in the DB credentials of the beta server.
+    And fill in the DB credentials of the beta-server.

-On the live server edit the .env file to:
+On the live-server edit the .env file to:

     TYPO3_CONTEXT="Production"
     INSTANCE="live"
-    And fill in the DB credentials of the live server.
+    And fill in the DB credentials of the live-server.

-### Deployment to beta or live server:
+### Deployment to beta- or live-server

     php vendor/bin/dep deploy -vv beta
     php vendor/bin/dep deploy -vv live